volodymyrhudyma/blog/content/blog/2020-06-28-5-things-ive-learned-during-3-years-of-react.md

 );
 ```

-Seems pretty clear, but hey, are all those lines of code are really necessary to complete such a simple task?
+It looks pretty clear, but hey, are all those lines of code are really necessary to complete such a simple task?

 Do we really need the `Math.abs`?